safdar-azeem/vue-ssr-lite/README.md

 npm run dev
 ```

-Your Vue application is now SSR.
+> Your Vue application is now SSR.
 You are ready to go.
 If you need extra configuration or other features, continue below.

+# Part 2: Make the small application useful

-# Data Fetching
+## Data Fetching

 Once your application is running, use the built-in `useFetch()` composable for normal page data.
 It works in SSR, hydration, and client-side navigation while keeping the API close to normal Vue code.

-## Basic usage

 ```vue
 <script setup lang="ts">